WispyMouse/SwappableAnims/README.md

 This will load in a Sprite from the file system, and then set it to be an override for the **Sprite Library** attached to only one of the animated objects.
 Observe that after pressing it, a Hexagon is used as part of the animation, whereas the other animated object is unaffected.
 This demonstrates how you can replace sprites without affecting other **Sprite Library** instances.

+To set up your own **Animation Clip**s, use the **Recorder** for the animation menu, and change the Category and Label of the Sprite Resolver you want to change the sprite on.
+Ensure that the Dope Sheet is set up for its nodes to have **Both Tangets** on **Constant**.
+The Dope Sheet will store a hash code for the combination of Category and Label, and it'll try to do silly things if you have the default Linear Tangets.